mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/install/install-onprem/index.md

     ansible_port: 22
 ```

-## Specifying a local kubernetes-base-addons repo
+## Specifying local addons repositories

-When using Konvoy with its default addons options, the tool will try to fetch the list of available addons from a public GitHub [kubeaddons-configs repo][kubeaddons_repo] when initializing and validating the `cluster.yaml` file.
+When using Konvoy with its default addons options, the tool will try to fetch the list of available addons from a public GitHub [kuberntes-base-addons repo][kubernetes_base_addons_repo], [kubeaddons-kommander repo][kubeaddons_kommander_repo] and [kubeaddons-dispatch repo][kubeaddons_dispatch_repo] when initializing and validating the `cluster.yaml` file.
 If in your environment access to that repo is blocked, you may also use a local clone of the above repo.

-Assuming that the repo was cloned in the local directory to `./kubeaddons-configs`, use the `--addons-config-repository` flag with the `konvoy init`, `konvoy up`, `konvoy provision` commands.
+Assuming that the repo was cloned in the local directory to `./kuberntes-base-addons` and `kubeaddons-kommander`, use the `--addons-repositories` flag with the `konvoy init`, `konvoy up`, `konvoy provision` commands.

 This will result in your `cluster.yaml` containing the details below: